vn-fin/xnoquant/README.md

-# XnoQuant Engineering Challenges
+# XNOQuant Engineering Challenges

-Welcome to the XnoQuant technical assessment!
+Welcome to the XNOQuant technical assessment!
 We've designed these challenges to evaluate your ability to solve real-world problems in high-frequency trading and market data ingestion.

 Please select the challenge corresponding to the role you are applying for and follow the instructions provided in its document: